 Once she took that small step off the path, she couldn’t get back on no matter what she tried.
 The guilt would eat at her and she’d feel like she could never follow through.

-But when she signed up for Lean Eating, something changed.
+But when she signed up for Precision Nutrition Coaching, something changed.

 “I learned that I had control,” she says.
 “I realized I could have a clean slate every time I messed up because this was about my healthy lifestyle, and not just a diet.
-Lean Eating taught me habits and changed the way I view my body and the food I put in it.
+Precision Nutrition Coaching taught me habits and changed the way I view my body and the food I put in it.
 It’s a life plan, and it’s something I know I can manage forever.”

 Not only that, but the 70 pounds she lost is staying off.

 Patricia is on the red carpet of a brand new restaurant, wearing her daughter’s dress, and feeling like a teenager.